Expert styling tips for your living room

 It’s the holistic aspect to interior design that takes everything in the space into account, from the textures to the particular shade of paint used, to the materials in the lampshades.

-If you don’t want to go all-over monotone, there are loads of clever paint hacks you can do at home, and fantastic colour combos you can steal from office spaces:
+If you don’t want to go all-over monotone, there are loads of clever paint hacks you can do at home, and fantastic colour combos you can steal from office spaces and bedrooms:

 The bottom line: playfulness thrives in modern living room décor